SonjaGorin/SVG-Logo-Maker/README.md

 ## Description
 This is a command-line application that takes in user input to generate a logo and save it as an SVG file.
 Its purpose is to generate a simple logo.
-The application prompts the user to select a color and shape, and provide text for the logo.
+The application prompts the user to select a color and shape and provide text for the logo.

 ## Installation:
 Run "npm install" before running the application by typing "node index.js".